-Join my email list and with signup get the FREE eBook RETRIEVAL, a science fiction thriller.
+Join my email list and with signup get the FREE eBook GENE POOL, a science fiction thriller.
 You will also receive an eBook story on time travel.
 Just click the button below:

 Night comes to Whitton Falls, and for Cate Somers, paleontologist and researcher, the university town she thought of as a safe harbor has an insidious element at work.
 Cate gradually becomes aware that there is a hidden presence, alien and cold and impossible to stop.
 Whoever or whatever is attacking local residents has an agenda that is accelerating.

 Cate is called on to help in the investigation, along with the sheriff’s nephew, Wyatt, a homicide detective from New York.
 But everything she assumes about what is going on is altered when her biologist friend Emma analyzes metal objects found at the killing sites.
 The series of murders has left a trail of evidence that has its origins in a peculiar chemistry.
 Each one contains the attributes of anaerobic bacteria, the sort that NASA and ExoMars would expect to show up on other planets.

 The rules of what is “real” no longer apply.

 A woman stood up.
 Her tone was worried when she spoke.

 “So what are mutations, then?
 Can we predict those, or are we at their mercy?
 Can we be altered and not know it?”